Moluccas

 Ambon

 The gateway to the Moluccas, this relatively small island is the regional hub and we will be transiting through the island each time we take a boat or flight to the more exciting, endemic-filled islands.
 What extra time we have on this island will be spent looking for the islands single endemic, Ambon White-eye.
-Other possibilities here include a few endemics shared with the surrounding islands, notably Seram Flowerpecker, Seram Fantail, Red Lory and Seram Golden Bulbul.
+Other possibilities here include a few endemics shared with the surrounding islands, notably Seram/Ashy Flowerpecker, Seram Fantail, Red Lory and Seram Golden Bulbul.

 Obi